 - 4.51 Each Roman army receives one or more of the following: Tribunes, Praefects Sociorum (both for infantry) and Praefects Equitum (for cavalry).
 We have given the Tribunes and Praefects names that are ahistorical and solely for identification purposes.
-The numbers for each army vary according to the scenario. - 4.52 Tribunes and Praefects Sociorum may issue Individual Orders to any one Class of unit from any one legion or ala during an individual Orders Phase.
-Unless stated otherwise in the scenario, Tribunes may issue Individual Orders only to Legion infantry units, Praefects Sociorum only to Ala infantry units.
-Thus, an activated Tribune may issue orders to the Hastati of the III Legion or the Principes of the V Legion, but not both in the same Orders Phase.
+The numbers for each army vary according to the scenario.
+Tribunes and Praefects Sociorum can only command infantry units; Praefects Equitum only cavalry units. - 4.52 Tribunes and Praefects Sociorum may issue Individual Orders to any one Class of unit from any one legion or ala during an individual Orders Phase.
+Unless stated otherwise in the scenario, Tribunes may issue IOs only to Legion infantry units, Praefects Sociorum only to Ala infantry units.
+Thus, an activated Tribune may issue orders to the Hastati of the III Legion or the Principes of the V Legion, but not in the same Orders Phase.
+The Class and Legion/Ala restrictions do not apply for purposes of 7.33.
+A Tribune may enable Shock for any Legion unit; a Praefect Sociorum any Ala unit.